Omerr/research-guide/chapters/03 - Part 3 - Ensuring Product Impact/09-drawing-backwards.md

 - Eventually, you reach spot 1 and win.

 Notice what happened: By working backwards from the goal, you discovered the systematic solution.
 Working forward from the start position would have been much, much harder.

+You actually deployed a second, powerful heuristic here - considering specific cases (1, 8, 15, 22, 29, 36) - and generalizing (`1+7n`).
+This heuristic is also very common in research, though not specifically when aiming to ensure product impact.

 ### How to Apply Drawing Backwards to Research